A fully differential SMEFT analysis of the golden channel using the method of moments: Collider simulation

-The selection is designed to extract signal candidates from events with no jet activity, $E_T^\mathrm{miss} < 25$\gev, and exactly 2 pairs of opposite-sign, same-flavour (OSSF) leptons.
-The experimental treatment of preselected leptons is mimicked by requiring $\Delta R(\ell_i, \ell_j) > 0.02$, as well as $M_{\ell^+, \ell^{\prime-}} > 4$\gev \, (irrespective of flavour), in order to suppress events with leptons originating from the decay of low-mass resonances.
-We further impose a cut on the leading lepton's $p_T > 20$\gev, and require that at least two of the sub-leading leptons have $p_T > 10$\gev.
-Pairs of OSSF leptons are combined into $Z_1Z_2$ candidates, where $Z_1$ corresponds to the $Z$ candidate with an invariant mass closest to the nominal $Z$-boson mass (91.1876\gev)~\cite{PhysRevD.98.030001}, and $Z_2$ is the remaining one.
-Low-mass dilepton resonances produced along with an on-shell $Z$-boson are rejected by requiring $40 \; \textrm{GeV} \; < M_{Z_1} < 120$\gev, as well as $12 \; \textrm{GeV} \; < M_{Z_2} < 120$\gev.
-At this stage of the selection, the $S/B_\mathrm{irr}$ ratio has improved to 0.033.
-Finally, the mass range that characterises our signal region is defined as $118 \; \textrm{GeV} \; < M_{4\ell} < 130$\gev, as shown in Fig.~\ref{fig:m4l}, which yields a $S/B$ ratio of 1.26.
-The effect of each cut on the fraction of retained events is shown in Table \ref{table:cutflow}.
-The invariant mass distributions of our surviving $Z_i$ candidates are shown in Fig.~\ref{fig:mZ1}.
+The selection is designed to extract signal candidates from events with no jet activity, $\slashed{E}_T < 25$~\gev, and exactly 2 pairs of OSSF leptons.
+The experimental treatment of preselected leptons is mimicked by requiring $\Delta R(\ell_i, \ell_j) > 0.02$, as well as $M_{\ell^+, \ell^{\prime-}} > 4$~\gev \, (irrespective of flavour), in order to suppress events with leptons originating from the decay of low-mass resonances.
+We further impose a cut on the leading lepton's $p_T > 20$~\gev, and require that at least two of the sub-leading leptons have $p_T > 10$~\gev.
+Pairs of OSSF leptons are combined into $Z_1Z_2$ candidates, where $Z_1$ corresponds to the $Z$ candidate with an invariant mass closest to the nominal $Z$-boson mass (91.1876~\gev)~\cite{PhysRevD.98.030001}, and $Z_2$ is the remaining one.
+Low-mass dilepton resonances produced along with an on-shell $Z$-boson are rejected by requiring $M(Z_1) \in [40, 120]$~\gev, as well as $M(Z_2) \in [12, 120]$~\gev.
+Finally, the mass range that characterises our signal region is defined as $M(4\ell) \in [118, 130]$~\gev, as shown in Fig.~\ref{fig:m4l}, which results in a $S/B_{\mathrm{irr}}$ ratio of 1.37.
+Upon including the yield of reducible-background events into account, the signal-to-background ratio $S/B$ gets reduced to 1.09.
+The effect of each cut on the fraction of retained events of the SM signal and irreducible backgrounds is shown in Table \ref{table:cutflow}, and the invariant mass distributions of our surviving $Z_i$ candidates are shown in Fig.~\ref{fig:mZ1}.